 1. Be enrolled in at least 40 credit hours in the semester of participation.

 2. Maintain passing grades in courses.
-A student who
+A student who has one or more classes will be ineligible that Monday through the following Sunday of that week.
+The eligibility list will be ran by 9:00 Monday morning and eligibility will run from Monday through Sunday.

 3. Academic requirements do not apply to: